warlookq3/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

    * - sample
      - Use instead of "snippet".
 "Example" can also be used.
    * - section
-     - In the edX guides, use section to refer to any part of a guide that is a parent to other content, including other sections or individual topics.
-       Use instead of chapter.
+     - In the edX guides, use "section" to refer to any part of a guide that is a parent to other content, including other sections or individual topics.
+Use instead of "chapter".
    * - select
      - Use instead of "click" (mouse), "press" (keyboard), or "tap" (smartphone).
 Accessible alternatives are "choose" (for a UI element